 When my girls were little they would love to have a chunk of dough to play and mold their own loaf.
 My grandkids and “adopted” neighbor grandkids have all loved playing with real bread dough.
 Well, I did a post showing how to make my no-fail white dinner rolls and I received many emails asking for a whole wheat recipe dinner roll.
 I wrote a similar post a few years ago, but I updated it today.

 Here they are ready to bake.
 Today I used the recipe below and made 5-one pound loaves and one cake pan with 12 dinner rolls.
 I make them with about 2 to 2-1/2 inches in diameter balls.
-I tuck the edges underneath and space them about one inch apart in the greased 9 inch by 13-inch cake pan.
-This is the one pound bread loaves I prefer: Fat Daddio’S 2-Piece Bread Pan Set
+I tuck the edges underneath and space them about one inch apart in the greased 9-inch by 13-inch cake pan.
+These are the one-pound bread loaves I prefer: Fat Daddio’S 2-Piece Bread Pan Set

 No-Fail Whole Wheat Dinner Rolls

 Here is my no-fail whole wheat dinner roll recipe.
 Please remember if you use fresh ingredients anyone can make bread.
 You really can, and you will save money at the same time!
 This is the pan I use: All-Clad 00830 Stainless-Steel Lasagna Pan with 2 Oven Mitts/ Cookware, Silver, and the dough cutter: OXO Good Grips Multi-purpose Stainless Steel Scraper & Chopper I never “pull” or “stretch” my bread dough.